devkcud/devkcud/README.md

 - 🖥️ **Infra & Backend Systems**: Python, C#, cloud orchestration, and anti-suffering scripts
 - 🎮 **Godot Engine Tools**: Custom shaders, particle FX, scripting modules
 - 📊 **Dashboards & UI Stuff**: Built to survive stakeholders and product meetings
+- 📋 **Legal & Docs**: Not cool.
+Not fun.
+But someone has to answer the 122-question security questionnaires at 2 AM

 <br>